korora-social/korora/docs/design/readme.md

 -   "dog pictures", a huddle that's just a feed of pictures of your dog.
 -   "portfolio", a huddle for people who want to see just your artwork, but not your other posts.

+### Huddles and Announces/Boosts/Reblogs/Reposts

+Because boosts/reblogs/reposts/announces are a user expectation, and a feature I'd like to support, the Korora timeline needs some mechanism to easily enable them without a cumbersome user experience.

+Similar to the Twitter and Bluesky systems, hitting the boost icon will display a modal with several options.
+The options should be:

+-   "Boost or Reblog...", which opens a compose editor allowing you to specify which huddles to send the boost to, or add an additional, Tumblr-style reblog.
+-   "Boost to $HUDDLE_NAME", an option that should be repeated for each huddle the person you're boosting it from (or the person who boosted it to you) is in.

+Users should additionally have the ability to disable the "quick-boost" functionality, and just always be taken into the boost/reblog compose screen.

+### Organizing new relationships into Huddles

+When you follow someone, or they follow you, that relationship should be immediately placed into an "Unorganized Relationships" huddle.
+At a later point, you should be able to review your unorganized relationships, with a prompt to organize them into your huddles.

+The Korora UI should immediately prompt you to categorize users into huddles when you click the "Follow" button (or perhaps this should be replaced with "Add to huddles..."/"Manage Huddles").

+If your account is set to require approvals for follow requests, the approvals screen should prompt you to categorize newly approved followers into huddles.

+### Public Huddles

+You should be able to declare certain huddles as public, meaning other people are able to follow or unfollow that huddle at will.
+However, you should still be able to organize people who follow your user into those huddles, so that you don't need to have a second, private, huddle for the same purpose.

+Internally, Korora should note if someone is a follower of the public huddle, or a follower of your main user that you've also put in that huddle.
+Applications which understand the huddle paradigm should allow people who've been added to the "private" side of the huddle to remove themselves from that huddle, if they want.
+On a technical level, this should be achieved by the huddle's `Followers` collection being accessible (with security considerations, may just show subsets when requested) to someone who has been added to that huddle.
+To be removed from a public huddle, just send an Unfollow to that huddle's inbox.

 ### Huddles in ActivityPub